 What’s more, women tend to have different opinions and perspectives to men, which can help make balanced policies.
 When making decisions, women often consider their family and community as well as themselves .
 Also, women generally avoid risk-taking and show greater concern for the environment .

-So, can including women in decision-making and leadership help the environment?
+So, is it likely that including women in decision-making and leadership is already helping the environment?
 There is a pattern where equality for women in leadership tends to come alongside better climate actions.
 Here are just a few examples:

 Other factors could also affect these trends, and leaders of any gender can make both good and bad decisions.
 Nonetheless, leadership with increased diversity generally performs better.
 Empowering women as decision makers and international leaders could reduce inequality and help fight climate change .